DmxLarchey/Kruskal-Higman/README.md

 ev ⟨⦗y,t⦘₂⟩₀ = ⟨y|t⟩₁
 ev ⟨y|t'⟩₁ = ⟨y|ev t⟩₁
 ```
+hence in this simple case we have: `t' ⤇ t ↔ ev t' = t`.

 One can understand the analyses as ways to displace information in an evaluation.
 Nothing can be done at leaves but at a node of arity 1, it is possible to cut
 the `utree` there, and hide the sub-tree into a new leaf.
 For instance,